visualxl/Harey/README.md

 Feel free to download the source code, modify it, and let me know if you found the perfect combination.

 I have attached the relevant SET files as well.
 Pay attention to silver.
+Adjust the lot size manually for metals/CFDs because the MM module only work for currencies.